Cover of Harper Lee's second novel, 'Go Set a Watchman,' released

-NEW YORK Publisher HarperCollins on Wednesday released the cover of "Go Set a Watchman," the highly anticipated second novel by Pulitzer Prize-winning author Harper Lee.
+NEW YORK, March 25 Publisher HarperCollins on Wednesday released the cover of "Go Set a Watchman," the highly anticipated second novel by Pulitzer Prize-winning author Harper Lee.

 The cover of the book that will be published on July 14, half a century after Lee's masterpiece "To Kill a Mockingbird," features a tree in the foreground and a railroad track with a train in the distance.